day8/re-frame/docs/WIP/AHighLevelCodeWalkThrough.md

 ## An Initial Code Walk Through

-At this point, you are now armed with both:
+At this point, you are now armed with:
- - a high level understanding of the 5 domino process (the repo README)
+ - a high level understanding of the 5 domino process (from the repo README)
- - an understanding of application state  (the previous ApplicationState doc)
+ - an understanding of application state (from the previous Tutorial)

-You are about 60% the way to understanding re-frame.
+You are currently about 60% the way to understanding re-frame.

-In this tutorial, we'll look at some code which will get us to about 80% knowledge.
+In this tutorial, we look at code which will get us to about 80% knowledge.

 We'll be looking at real example application from this repo.
 It is only 60 lines of code, but there's